 13. Willatts P, Dijck-Brouwer DAJ, Wildeman JAL, et al. "Long-chain polyunsaturated fatty acids have a positive effect on the quality of general movements of healthy term infants," American Journal of Clinical Nutrition.
 2003; 78:313-318.

 Allergies to certain foods are caused by the body's reaction to the protein component of a food.
-The DHA and ARA in Baby's Only Organic® Dairy with DHA & ARA Formula are sourced from egg yolk phospholipids, the fat component of the egg yolk.
-As an extra precaution, this product is tested egg allergen free by a third party laboratory.
+The DHA and ARA in Baby's Only® Premium Dairy with DHA & ARA Formula are sourced from egg yolk phospholipids, the fat component of the egg yolk.
 Most often an egg allergy is caused by the egg white, the major protein portion of an egg, rather than the yolk.
-Due to the fact that only the fat or phospholipids (not protein) portion of the egg yolk is used and also because of the high quality and purity of the egg lecithin used, this product is free of egg allergen.
-If a child has a history of food allergies, consultation with the child's healthcare provider is always recommended before use of any new food including Baby's Only Organic® Dairy with DHA & ARA Formula.
+If a child has a history of food allergies, consultation with the child's healthcare provider is always recommended before use of any new food including Baby's Only® Premium Dairy with DHA & ARA Formula.

 Lecithin was first discovered in egg yolk in 1846 by the French scientist Maurice Gobley.
 He named it "lekithos" which is Greek for "egg yolk".
 1 Lecithin is a phospholipid and a major component of human cell membranes.
 It is not an essential nutrient because the body can make lecithin as well as absorb it from the foods we eat.
 In food manufacturing, lecithin is used as an emulsifier, an ingredient that helps to blend other ingredients in a mixture and prevents them, especially fats and oils, from separating out of a mixture.
 An example of an emulsifier is egg yolk used in mayonnaise where the egg yolk stabilizes the other ingredients to prevent separation.